T-Rodgers/KimikosCanvas/README.md

 # KimikosCanvas
-Application for Kimiko Canvas Photography displays beautiful photographs that can be used as canvaes!
+Application for Kimiko Canvas Photography displays beautiful photographs that can be used as canvases!

 ## Building blocks
 This application is built with the following tools